Postgraduate Fees and Funding

 The University's Funding Search website is a useful tool for incoming postgraduate students to identify any grants or studentships for which they may be eligible.

-If you nominated Homerton as your first choice College on your application you will be eligible to apply for the Charter Graduate Scholarship.
+If you nominated Homerton as your first or second choice of College on your application you will be eligible to apply for the Charter Graduate Award.
 This is a sum of £1,500, paid annually, renewable over a period of 3 years for PhDs, subject to satisfactory progress.

 At the moment Homerton College is also part of the Newton College Master's Scheme, co-funded with the Newton Trust: we offer up to three co-funded £12,000 awards, for successful Home Master's applicants who have the intention of continuing to a PhD.
 You will automatically be entered for this scheme if you are eligible, and transferred to Homerton if successful.